RMWinslow/RMWinslow.github.io/3102/measurement-prices.md

 grand_parent: Notes
 layout: post
 nav_order: 2
-last_modified_date: 2022-08-23
+last_modified_date: 2022-09-04
 ---

 ## Price Indices

-Our unit is dollars.
+To measure aggregates, our unit is dollars.

-Problem: Dollars themselves change in value.
+**Problem:** Dollars themselves change in value.

-Solution: We need to adjust for this by using price indices.
+**Solution:** We need to adjust for this by using price indices.
 (Singular: price index)

 A price index is some way of averaging out prices.